polystat/py2eo/README.md

 ## How to contribute

-Fork repository, make changes, send us a `pull request`.
-We will review your changes and apply them to the `master` branch shortly, provided they don't violate our quality standards.
+Fork repository, make changes, send us a pull request.
+We will review your changes and apply them to the master branch shortly, provided they don't violate our quality standards.
 To avoid frustration, before sending us your pull request please run full Maven build:
 ```
 mvn clean package
 ```